 I am a third year Ph.D candidate in the Department of Science and Technology Studies (STS) University College London, and the Centre for Sociology of Education and Equity (CSEE) at the Institute of Education (IOE).
-My research is centred around Black feminist theory, critical race theory, critical whiteness studies, and post-intersectionality.
-My research addresses institutional racism, and white supremacy in UK higher education providers, with a specific focus on science, technology, engineering and mathematics (STEM) departments.
+Centred around Black feminist theory, critical race theory, critical whiteness studies, and Black queer studies, my research addresses institutional racism, and white supremacy in UK higher education providers, with a specific focus on science, technology, engineering and mathematics (STEM) departments.
 My work seeks to collectively form strategies and tactics to disrupt a racist academy.
-A fundamental aspect of my methodology is accessibility and activism; my research is designed to be a theoretical complement to progressive social movements.
+A fundamental aspect of my methodology is accessibility and academic activism; my research is designed to be a theoretical complement to progressive social movements.

 My research Interests include: